babbltd/The-BCFF/README.md

 # The-BCFF
-Basic Contact File Format, an enhanced version of VCF Standard for business-focused applications.
+Basic Contact File Format, an enhanced version of VCF Standard for use in business-focused applications.

+Test